What this means for residents

 Yes.
 The Mayor would continue to be elected city-wide, represent the whole city, chair Council, and advocate for Owen Sound at Grey County and higher levels of government.

-What is the difference between a neighbourhood and a village?
+What is the difference between a ward and a local area?

-A village leader would gather local concerns, organize neighbour-to-neighbour support, connect residents with City services and approved stewardship programs, and meet with the neighbourhood councillor.
-The role would combine practical follow-up with compassionate listening and local care.
+A Local Representative would be chosen at the annual Local Area gathering, then gather local concerns, organize neighbour-to-neighbour support, connect residents with City services and approved stewardship programs, and meet with the Ward Councillor.
+The representative would help organize that annual family-friendly local-area potluck or block party, usually in a nearby park or shared community space.
+The role would combine practical follow-up with compassionate listening, local care, and opportunities for neighbours to know one another.
 Compensation would follow approved living-wage billable hours and public accountability rules.

 How would this happen?